March 21

 Numbers 32:1-33:39

-Moses initially assumed that they wouldn’t cross over the Jordan to help their brothers fight for their inheritance, but found out that their intention was indeed to cross over and fight – and when the “battles” were over, afterwards return to their homes on the east side of the Jordan.
+Moses initially assumed that these men wouldn’t cross over the Jordan to help their brothers fight for their inheritance, but later found out that their intention was indeed to cross over and fight – and when the “battles” were complete, they would then return to their homes on the east side of the Jordan.

-Moses agreed to their plan which would also include half the tribe of Manasseh, but I wonder if it was truly the will of the Lord.
+Moses eventually agreed to their plan, but I don’t believe this was truly the will of the Lord.

 Years down the road, when Israel began to be conquered by her enemies, these three groups, Reuben, Gad and the half-tribe of Manasseh were the first to be swept away (1 Kings 10:32-33).
 There’s something about those words, “Do not take us over the Jordan,” (Numbers 33:5) that just don’t sound right.